etokheim/frontend-nanodegree-mobile-portfolio/README.md

 * Compressed pizzeria.jpg
 * Added media="print" attribute to print.css
-* Moved analytics scripts to separate file in order load it asynchronously ⋅⋅* Added defer attribute in order to delay execution till the page is finished parsing
+* Moved analytics scripts to separate file in order load it asynchronously
+	* Added defer attribute in order to delay execution till the page is finished parsing
 * Added will-change: transform attribute to the moving pizzas in order for them to render on a separate layer.

-### Further improvements
-Just some suggestions to further improve performance:
+#### Further improvement suggestions:
 * Use a web worker to move the moving pizzas
 * Use a web worker to resize pizzas when moving the slider